 Colonial Country Club is one of the PGA Tour’s gems and it often attracts a top class field.
 Recent winners include Major winners Justin Rose, Jordan Spieth, Adam Scott and Zach Johnson.

 Charles Schwab Challenge Recent Winners

 |2021||Jason Kokrak||-14||2 Strokes||Colonial Country Club|

 Colonial Country Club is widely recognised as one of the best classical tests of golf on the PGA Tour.
 The 7,209 yard, par 70 course is fairly short by the usual stands of a PGA Tour venue but the classic design means this is not a course that players can easily overpower.
 Aside from this event, it has also hosted the US Open (albeit in 1941), which shows just what a test of golf it provides.

 Whilst possessing power off the tee is never a bad thing, the bigger hitters are forced to rein themselves in somewhat at Colonial as it features some of the tightest fairways players of this calibre are likely to encounter over the course of a season.
 It can be difficult for golfers to escape the Bermuda grass rough at Colonial without damaging their score whilst those who stray too far off line are likely to find their route to the green blocked by the numerous trees which line the fairways.

 The list of winners shows that this is a course for players who can plot their way around the golf course.
-Kevin Na did just that during his win last year.
+Kevin Na did just that during his win in 2019.
 He topped the field for strokes gained approaching the green and was second for strokes gained from tee to green.
 As well as the best ball strikers, it can also pay to support short game specialists with Kevin Kisner and Jordan Spieth ranking very well for strokes gained around the green en route to their respective victories in 2017 and 2016.